WSU-CDSC/hashcheck/README.md

 `'Send Email': ''` (Set this to `Y` to enable email copies of verification reports).

 Once the configuration file has been edited with the appropriate settings, its location must be specified to the 'hashcheck' script.
+This can be done by opening `hashcheck.rb` in a text editor and adding the path to the location of the configuration file between the single quote marks on __Line 10__.

+The result should look something like this: `config = YAML::load_file('/PathToLocation/hashcheck_config.txt')`